Sts1479/PhotoEditor/README.md

 # PhotoEditor
 A little terminal application to do some operations with a photo format files

-ld,load - Loading the new file of jpg format and associate with the image name;
+ld,load - Loading the new file of jpg format and associate with the image name

 Format: ld,load <name of the image> <path to a file of jpg format>.
 Example: ld img1 /Users/user1/Pictures/nat.jpg

 rs,resize - Resize the image and save result in a new image